 Now that's an interesting and weird place to go.
 At the end of Platja Illetes, keep walking and walking, climb as many hills as you need to, until you start viewing what appear to be static human figures - although they aren't so.

-What they are is a collection of statues and weird stone heaps which visitors have built during years, and they look quite weird indeed.
+What they are is a collection of statues and weird stone heaps which visitors have built years, and they look quite weird indeed.
 Seems like people consider that place as magical so they decided to leave they little magical thingies there.

 Ibiza might have its Cafe del Mar, but Formentera has Can Rafalet in Es Calo.
 You can also enjoy the sunset in Formentera.
-But instead of listening to some ambient/chill out music by Jose Padilla you can treat yourself with "Pa amb coses" - literally "Bread with things", and get an idea of the typical gastronomy of the island.
+But instead of listening to some ambient/chill out music by Jose Padilla you can treat yourself to "Pa amb coses" - literally "Bread with things", and get an idea of the typical gastronomy of the island.
 Very easy recipe as well, using the key ingredients: bread, garlic, tomato and olive oil.